Feilner/homebridge-plc/README.md

     - `1`: armed away from home
     - `2`: armed night
     - `3`: disarmed
-- `enablePolling`:  (optional) when set to `true` the current State of the security system will be polled.
-When disabled a set of the target system state will push it also as current system state.
+- `enablePolling`: (optional) when set to `true` the current state of the security system will be polled.
+When disabled a set of the target system state. will trigger a single get of the target and current state.
 - `pollInterval` (optional) poll interval in seconds.
 Default value is `10` seconds.
+- `mapGet`: (optional) define mapping array for get security system state.
+The PLC value is used as index into the table. e.g. `[3, 1]` which maps the PLC value `0->3 1->2` when the PLC supports only two states with `0:disarmed` and `1:armed` and `2:alarm`.
+- `mapSet`: (optional) define mapping array for set security system state.
+The home app value is used as index into the table. e.g. `[1, 1, 1, 0, 2]` which maps the PLC value `0->1 1->1 2->1, 3->0, 4->2` when the PLC supports only two states with `0:disarmed` and `1:armed` and `2:alarm`.

 ### Valve as `PLC_Valve`
 valve configurable as generic valve, irrigation, shower head or water faucet